kjpye/Raku-proj/README.md

-# My maps #
+# Raku — proj #

-This repository contains configuration files for the mkmap application from github.com://kjpye/maps.

-It's likely to be of less interest to others, except perhaps as a source of examples.
+A raku module to interface with libproj to provide geographic coordinate transforms